 451 Research's Digital Pulse, Budgets and Outlook 2019

-In our Voice of the Enterprise: Digital Pulse, Budgets and Outlook 2019 survey, we asked 916 IT professionals to describe their overall IT approach and strategy.
+In our Digital Pulse, Budgets and Outlook 2019 survey, we asked 916 IT professionals to describe their overall IT approach and strategy.
 Among the respondents, 62% said they now use a hybrid IT environment with integrated on-premises systems and off-premises cloud/hosted resources; 17% said their IT environment is completely off-premises, distributed across various SaaS, IaaS and PaaS clouds.